 So let's dive into that preparation.
 Ideally, it starts months if not years before you attempt your first free solo.
 What follows are some tips from other daredevils that have gone through the same process.

-Get Your Body Ready for Free Soloing
+Getting Your Body Ready for Free Soloing

 There are no shortcuts.
 There are no hacks.
 If you want to attempt your first solo climb, your body has to be at the peak of its powers.
 That means a healthy mix of both endurance and pure strength.